giantswarm/docs/src/content/general/architecture/capi/index.md

 10. Configure and harden the cluster.
 11. Run and test the management cluster functionality.

-After the management cluster is ready we deliver all the details to the customer to allow them the access to the Management API.
-From this very moment we use the same mechanisms to control the management cluster lifecycle as we use for workload clusters.
+After the management cluster is ready we deliver all the details to customers to give them the access to the Management API.
+From this point we use the same mechanisms to control the management cluster lifecycle as we use for workload clusters.

 Cluster API offers a set of custom resources that define all the details of a cluster infrastructure and its configuration.